jadonhansen/jadonhansen/README.md

 Below are a few of my projects associated with WeThinkCode_ and some personal projects I have worked on.
 Some of my personal project repositories are private...for obvious reason :) But if you would like to view something, let me know!

 - 🔭 I’m currently working on my mobile Weather application called Weatherly!
-[Google Play Store - Weatherly](https://play.google.com/store/apps/details?id=com.jadonhansen.weatherly)
+Available on [Google Play Store - Weatherly](https://play.google.com/store/apps/details?id=com.jadonhansen.weatherly) and iOS App Store currently.
-- 🌱 I’m currently learning React, React Native and Expo.
+- 🌱 I’m currently learning React, Python and AWS.
 - 📫 How to reach me: [LinkedIn Profile](https://www.linkedin.com/in/jadon-hansen-879358193/)
 - ⚡ Fun fact: My profile image is an ode to my favourite movie of all time, Surf's Up!